karan100010/mojomaps/README.md

-# etmaps
+# Mojomaps
-Maps combining data from Environics Trust (http://environicsindia.in) and  Data{Meet} Community Maps Project (https://github.com/datameet/maps).
-It's made available under the Creative Commons Attribution 2.5 India (http://creativecommons.org/licenses/by/2.5/in/)
+Maps combining data as layers on a google spreadsheet

 ##Development mode howto